jsangalang93/hit-the-buzzer-win-a-cookie/README.md

 PROJECT DESCRIPTION:

+A riveting game of chance where one hits a buzzer and possibly wins a cookie.

+Press the buzzer and choose either a sugar or chocolate chip cookie.

+Choose wisely!
+You can only have 9 cookies on your plate!
+The caveat is you can eat as many as your stomach can handle.

+THE PROCESS OF MAKING HTBWAC

 STEP 1: (implementing main frame, assigning constants, creating if else to work counter)

 STEP 2: (implementing if else to count down)

 STEP 3: (adding sound bytes and images)

+STEP 4: CLEANING THE MACHINE
+queries and debugging

+STEP 5:
+music choices and settings

 IMAGE CITATION